kmjax/weather_api/000_Link_and_Status.md

 #### STATUS

-5% Complete.
-Project initiated and is in the design stage.
-A rough UI has been drawn on a white board.
+~60% Complete.
+Initial GUI has been created with dummy data in place.
+Now it is time to move on to the actual coding to make the form work.

 #### SOURCE